Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Background and Motivation

 \begin{example} We now introduce a disturbance to the example:

 where ${d:\R_{\geq 0}\to\R}$.
-Fig.~\ref{fig:Example}(b) depicts the simulation results with the controller $k(\mb{x})$ defined in \eqref{eq:ex_cont} for the harmonic disturbance ${d(t)=\bar{d}\sin{t}}$ with ${\bar{d}=3}$.
+Fig.~\ref{fig:Example}(b) depicts the simulation results with the controller $k(\mb{x})$ defined in \eqref{eq:ex_cont} for the harmonic disturbance ${d(t)= {\delta}\sin{t}}$ with ${ {\delta}=3}$.
 We see that the disturbance makes the state trajectories leave $\C$ periodically.
-Inspired by \eqref{eq:OISSf_cont}, we consider the modified controller:
+According to \eqref{eq:OISSf_cont}, we consider the modified controller:

 cf.~\eqref{eq:ex_cont}.
 The evolution of $h$ under \eqref{eq:closedloop2} is given by: